emilwidlund/carousel/README.md

 New Carousel-projects comes pre-loaded with [Framer Joystick](https://blog.framer.com/introducing-framer-joystick-28359287bef0) and simple boilerplate code which makes it very easy to get up and running without having to setup anything.

-### Documentation
-You can read about the Joystick-API [here](https://github.com/emilwidlund/carousel/blob/master/docs/Joystick.md).

 ### Download
 You can find download-links for the latest release [here](https://github.com/emilwidlund/carousel/releases/latest).
 If you'd like to see all releases, you can find them [here](https://github.com/emilwidlund/carousel/releases).
 Download the .dmg file for macOS or the .exe file for Windows.